 2. Stay Hydrated (With Electrolytes)

-Your nerves use sodium, potassium, calcium for electrical signals.
+Your nerves use sodium, potassium, and calcium for electrical signals.

 Drink: